KatherineMichel/church-website-and-marketing-on-a-budget/design_sprint.md

 Tactics over $1000
 ![](new-marketing-strategy/tactics-over-$1000.png)

+#### Example Plan

+Here is an example plan that I gave to the NOW Committee:

 ### Lightening Demos

 See [Marketing As Is](marketing_as_is.md) for an analysis of Pretty Prairie United Methodist Church's marketing as is.